IPR-1: Interactive Physical Reasoner: Introduction

 Humans do not learn physics and causality from labels; we earn them through \emph{interaction}.
 As experience accumulates with age, our prediction sharpens, our reasoning stabilizes, and our abilities scale.
 This motivates a central question for embodied AI: \emph{what learning paradigm enables human-like reasoning to learn through interactive experience, and to improve steadily with more interaction?}

-We assume that, if an agent is exposed to \emph{diverse, interactive worlds} and trained to capture \emph{shared physical and causal mechanisms}, rather than domain-specific appearance or action interfaces, it would scale its physical reasoning ability reliably and \emph{transfer} to new scenarios.
-This view aligns with prior reasoning works~\cite{Bengio+chapter2007,huang2023reasoninglargelanguagemodels,zhang2024stepbackrethinkingstages}.
-Large VLM/VLA models~\cite{wang2024jarvis,wang2025gametarspretrainedfoundationmodels,bu2025univlalearningacttaskcentric}, pretrained on vast corpora, exhibit basic reasoning abilities and a certain degree of transfer; yet in interactive scenarios they lack forward prediction \emph{visually} and often fail when \emph{precise anticipation of action consequences} is required (\eg, timing, contact, momentum) (Fig.~\ref{fig:failure}).
-World models and other prediction-based methods~\cite{bruce2024genie,assran2025v,hafner2025trainingagentsinsidescalable} can \emph{imagine} futures via differentiable latent dynamics and \emph{interactively} optimize trajectories toward goal-aligned representations, but they tend to collapse into target-chasing imitation rather than genuine causal reasoning, failing in long-horizon and sparse-reward tasks.
-This naturally raises a question: can we \emph{blend} the open-ended reasoning of VLMs with the predictive grounding of world models to support \emph{interactive reasoning} in novel environments and yield competence that improves steadily with experience?
+We assume that, if an agent is exposed to \emph{diverse, interactive worlds} and trained to distill \emph{shared physical and causal mechanisms}, rather than domain-specific appearance or action interfaces, it would scale its physical reasoning ability reliably and \emph{transfer} to new scenarios.
+This view resonates with prior reasoning works~\cite{Bengio+chapter2007,huang2023reasoninglargelanguagemodels,zhang2024stepbackrethinkingstages}.
+Pretrained VLMs~\cite{hu2024survey, wang2025gametarspretrainedfoundationmodels}, despite broad semantic priors from large-scale pretraining, mainly acquire static, pattern-matching behaviors as open-loop planning; SFT strengthens text-based declarative reasoning but not the predictive grounding required for interactive physical tasks.
+Behavior-cloned VLAs~\cite{wang2024jarvis, bu2025univlalearningacttaskcentric} are upper-bounded by the quality of demonstrations; relying on rote memorization of trajectories, they lack adaptability and prone to failure under environmental variations.
+Model-based approaches~\cite{wiener2019cybernetics, moerland2023model}, including control theory and model-based RL, ensure stability with accurate dynamics but struggle in complex environments where faithful modeling is infeasible.
+Model-free RL~\cite{yu2020meta, osband2016deep} avoids explicit modeling but demands massive samples and dense rewards.
+It often overfits to \emph{task-specific shortcuts} rather than causal mechanisms, hindering transfer to complex tasks.
+Recent world models and other prediction-based approaches~\cite{bruce2024genie,assran2025v,hafner2025trainingagentsinsidescalable} scale effectively by learning latent dynamics and enabling agents to imagine futures.
+They can optimize actions interactively toward goal-aligned representations, but in practice they often collapse into short-horizon target chasing or imitation of surface correlations, lacking robust causal reasoning and suffering from compounding errors in complex environments.